What If You Jumped Out Of An Airplane Into The Sea Without A Parachute?

 Table of Contents (click to expand)

-Once you break the surface of water, you shall start decelerating at an extremely high rate; in fact, the force exerted on your body because of such an abrupt and rapid change of velocity would be too high to handle
+When you break the water’s surface, you will decelerate at an extremely high rate.
+The force exerted on your body due to the abrupt and rapid change of velocity would be too high to handle.

-However, if you have to jump, it’s often recommended to look for a large body of water, like a sea or a river, and then try to aim your fall towards that.
-Even if you do all of that perfectly, what are your chances of survival?
+If you have to jump, try to locate a large body of water, such as a sea or river, and aim your fall toward it.
+Even if you follow all these recommendations, the chances of survival are still uncertain.

 Recommended Video for you: